seanbapty/ECE281_CE2/README.md

 ## Introduction

 The purpose of this exercise was to create a decoder using behavioral and structural VHDL.
+According to Digital Design and Computer Architecture by David and Sarah Harris, "a decoder has N inputs and 2^N outputs.
+It asserts exactly one of its outputs depending on the imput combination" (86).
+In other words, this decoder took two input values, and outputted one of four choices depending on the input.

 ## Structural Design